What Fashion Designers Do

 - Decide on a theme for a collection

-- Visit manufacturers or trade shows to get fabric samples
+- Visit manufacturers or trade shows to get samples of fabric

-- Select fabrics, embellishments, colors, or style for each garment or accessory
+- Select fabrics, embellishments, colors, or a style for each garment or accessory

-- Work with other designers or team members to create a prototype design
+- Work with other designers or team members to create prototype designs

 - Present design ideas to the creative director or showcase them in fashion or trade shows